IT0825/furima-36548/README.md

 ### Association

-- belongs_to :items
+- belongs_to :item
 - belongs_to :user
-- has_one :addresses
+- has_one :addresse